getCUJO/QoOID/draft-ietf-ippm-qoo.md

 likely to decrease as session duration increases.
 Historic network conditions for a given cell may help indicate times of network load or reduced transmission power, and their effect on throughput/latency/loss.
-However, as terminals are mobile, the signal bandwidth available to a given terminal can change by an order of magnitude within seconds due to physical radio factors.
-These include whether the terminal is at the edge of a cell for a radio network, or undergoing cell handover, the radio interference and fading from the local environment, and any switch between radio bearers with differing signal bandwidth and transmission-time intervals (e.g., 3GPP 4G and 5G).
+However, as terminals are mobile, the available capacity for a given terminal can change by an order of magnitude within seconds due to physical radio factors.
+These include whether the terminal is at the edge of a cell for a radio network, or undergoing cell handover, the radio interference and fading from the local environment, and any switch between radio bearers with differing capacity and transmission-time intervals (e.g., 3GPP 4G and 5G).

 The above suggests a requirement for measuring Quality Attenuation to and